CiscoTestAutomation/examples/clean/README.md

-# pyATS | Library Examples
+# pyATS | Clean Examples

-This repository contains pyATS and its library's usage examples.
-The purpose of these examples is not to perform _real testing_, but rather to:
+This repository contains usage examples for the pyATS clean library's.
+These are not working examples, but rather:

-- demonstrate **the various features and functionalities** of the framework using examples and comments
+- showcase **the various features and functionalities** of the pyATS clean framework

-- and demonstrating **how to use the libraries** with example scripts using mock devices in `libraries/` folder
+- demonstrate **how to use the pyATS clean libraries**

 ## Getting Started